prologin/stechec2/doc/rules.rst

 the rules first check if the action can be made considering the current state of the game.
 If everything is okay, the stechec2 client "apply" the action to the gamestate and send the action over the network.
-The server then receives the action, and check if it can be made too.
+The server then receives the action, and checks if it can be made too.
 If not, there's a big synchronisation problem (or possibly an attack), so the server disconnects the client.
 Else, the server applies the action locally to his gamestate and broadcast the action to the other players (so that they can do the same with